 Princo believes in and invests heavily in developing talent organically.
-There is unlimited growth potential within the organization, and most individuals enjoy the work so much that they choose to stay beyond the two-year program.
+There is unlimited growth potential within the organization, and most individuals choose to stay beyond the two-year program.
 Several senior investment staff started as Analysts or Associates.

 Princo also provides a strong foundation for a broad range of careers.
 The business knowledge, understanding of organizational behavior and systems, and analytical skills you gain are transferable to many other roles.
 Princo has an unparalleled network of over 75 top tier investment firms and 6,000 companies, which facilitates transitions as individuals think about the next step in their careers.
-With Princo’s support, a number of Analysts have gained experience through an externship at one of our investment managers or portfolio companies.
+For those who succeed in our Analyst program, we sponsor an 8-10 week externship at one of our investment managers or portfolio companies.
+PRINCO also provides advice and application assistance to those who wish to pursue graduate school.
 Former colleagues have gone on to work in start-ups, large corporates, non-profits, economic policy, management consulting, as well as direct investing (private equity firms, hedge funds, mutual funds).
 Others have attended various top-ranked professional and graduate programs ranging from business school to international relations.
 Many have also taken senior positions at other endowments and foundations.

 What is the interview process like?
 How can I prepare?

 Our interview process consists of a series of conversations with many members of the Princo team.
 We want to get to know you and your background, understand your interests in endowment management and Princo, and evaluate your fit within our organization.
 We also want you to get a sense of who we are and what working at Princo is like.
 We look for genuine curiosity about the work we do.
 Be prepared to ask questions during the interview.